What Causes Fibromyalgia?

 This suggests that disrupted gut health may play a role in other conditions too [Source: PubMed].

 Improving your gut health may significantly help you to prevent other health conditions.
-Keep reading to see our thirteen ways to improve your gut health, or if you need a little more support, why not talk to one of our Functional Medicine Practitioners or Registered Nutritional Therapists?
+Keep reading to see our thirteen ways to improve your gut health, or if you need a little more support, why not talk to one of our nutritional therapists by booking a 20-minute consultation?

 One of the best ways to improve your gut health is through the food you eat.
 Evidence shows there’s a distinct correlation between your gut health and quality of your diet.
 Diets high in fibre and prebiotics (foods that your gut bacteria love to eat) support a more diverse microbiome [Source: PubMed].
 A diverse gut microbiome (lots of different species, or types of microbes living in your gut) is one of the most important markers of good overall health [Source: PubMed].